Abstract Submission Guidelines

-he Scientific Committee of the 2nd World Conference on Forests for Public Health welcomes the submission of original abstracts according to the following submission guidelines the latest by
+The Scientific Committee of the 3rd World Conference on Forests for Public Health welcomes the submission of original abstracts according to the following submission guidelines the latest by 30 April 2023.

 The abstracts submitted will be assessed, peer reviewed and grouped by topic.
 Accepted abstracts will be presented as oral or e-poster presentations.
 All presented abstracts as oral or e-poster form will be published in the book of abstracts.